Windermere Valley Minor Hockey

 Vaccine Passport Compliance

-Passports screening for games will require all spectators aged 12 or older to show proof of at least partial vaccination up until October 23rd, and full vaccination on October 24th until the Provincial Health Order has been lifted.
+Passports screening for games will require all spectators aged 12 or older to show proof of double vaccination until the Provincial Health Order has been lifted.
 Government vaccination cards showing dates of vaccination, or vaccination passports will both be acceptable.
 Government ID will also be required for anyone over the age of 18.
+For those out of province, showing a negative PCR or Rapid Antigen test with 72 hours is not acceptable.

-Each team will have a designated spectator supervisor for practices and games that will stay by the main entrance.
-The spectator supervisor will be required to ask each spectator to show their government ID and proof of vaccination for games and to limit spectators to less than 50 for practices.
+Each team will have a designated spectator supervisor for all practices and games that will stay by the main entrance.
+The spectator supervisor will be required to ask all spectators and coaches to show their government ID and proof of vaccination for games and practices.

-The spectator supervisor will keep a list of the names of all those in attendance for each game.
-This information will be kept with the team manager to be provided the RDEK upon request.
+The spectator supervisor will keep a list of the names of all spectators in attendance for each game or practice.
+This information will be kept with the team manager to be provided the RDEK, if requested from Interior Health.

 If the spectator supervisor is unable to attend a practice or game or perform their duties, they may designate another parent to perform their role.
 All spectator supervisors must be fully vaccinated.